$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Discussion and Outlook

 \subsection{Open Problems}

 Beside the emerging challenge of the previous subsection, we would like to state some further open issues which might be studied in future works as well:

-\begin{itemize} \item \emph{Sharper bounds and optimality.} Our analysis of the total variation operator in Subsection~\ref{subsec:appl:tv} has demonstrated that the sampling-rate bound of Theorem~\ref{thm:results:recovery} could be somewhat inaccurate in situations of low sparsity.
+\begin{itemize} \item \emph{Sharper bounds and optimality.} Our analysis of the finite difference operator in Subsection~\ref{subsec:appl:tv} has demonstrated that the sampling-rate bound of Theorem~\ref{thm:results:recovery} could be somewhat inaccurate in situations of low sparsity.
 While there are indeed several non-sharp estimates in the proof of Theorem~\ref{thm:proofs:mainresults:scbound} (e.g., see Proposition~\ref{prop:proofs:scbound:mwpolar} and Lemma~\ref{lem:proofs:scbound:clippedcovar}), the most heuristic step is actually our choice of the dual vector $\dv'$ in \eqref{eq:proofs:scbound:dvgeneral}, see also Remark~\ref{rmk:proofs:scbound:kkt}.
 This leaves certain space for refinements, but note that, no matter how $\dv'$ is chosen, one eventually has to face a non-trivial minimization problem over $\tau$ in \eqref{eq:proofs:scbound:bound:polar}.
-Apart from that, it would be interesting to specify conditions on $\aop$ and $\grtr$ under which our bounds are already optimal, at least in an asymptotic sense. \item \emph{Greedy algorithms.} The analysis basis pursuit is just a very popular example of algorithms that try to exploit analysis sparsity in signal estimation.
+Apart from that, it would be interesting to specify conditions on $\aop$ and $\grtr$ under which our bounds are already optimal, at least in an asymptotic sense. \item \emph{Algorithms.} The analysis basis pursuit is just a very popular example of methods that try to exploit analysis sparsity in signal estimation.
 In fact, there exist numerous alternatives to solving \eqref{eq:intro:anabp}, for instance, the \emph{greedy analysis pursuit} \cite{nam2013} or those of \cite{giryes2014}.
-We believe that our proof techniques can be adapted to many of these methods, ultimately leading to similar recovery guarantees. \item \emph{Structured measurements.} Our argumentation in Section~\ref{sec:proofs} does strongly rely on the row-independence of the measurement matrix $\A \in \R^{m \times n}$.
-This assumption is unfortunately not satisfied for many types of structured measurement schemes, so that our statistical tools from Appendix~\ref{subsec:prelim:framework} do not apply anymore.
-In particular, the concept of Gaussian mean width might become inappropriate, implying that most parts of our proofs break down.
-For such situations, one probably would have to come up with a completely new proof strategy. \item \emph{Analysis versus synthesis.} We have already discussed the crucial difference between analysis- and synthesis-based priors in Subsection~\ref{subsec:discussion:anavssyn}, but a fundamental question remains widely open: Which of the two formulations is more appropriate for a given signal class and measurement ensemble? \end{itemize}
+We believe that our proof techniques can be adapted to many of these methods, ultimately leading to similar recovery guarantees than we have obtained for the analysis basis pursuit.